nils2/DL2-ZeroVis/blogpost.md

 ### Image-to-Image: Beyond textual output (ZeroVisImage)

 In the second experiment, we let the model retrieve three images instead of generating text.
-For each of the following examples, we present the input arithmetic and the top 3 images the model retrieved.
+For each of the following examples, we present the input arithmetic and the top three images the model retrieved.

 We find that, from time to time, the model is capable of correctly resolving the analogy.
 We illustrate this with the following four examples, where the model correctly retrieves three images of:
 * London (featuring the Tower Bridge)
 * London (featuring the London Eye, the County Hall, and the Clock Tower with the Big Ben)
-* a British leader (Queen Elizabeth II)
+* A British leader (Queen Elizabeth II)
 * Paris (featuring the Eiffel Tower)

 > flags/england + (cities/paris - flags/france)